Starstorm/JobTest/README.md

 ```
 python -m unittest testing
 ```
-### Josh's Notes
+### Notes & Limitations
 So there were a few points to bring up.
 First and foremost, I was restricted by the interface requirements in terms of additional improvements for the card reader.
-Because of it, my selection method for name/phone/email is inherently imperfect - it only finds the "top" element if there are multiple matches because there is no specification as to what the preference would be if there are two or more matches.
+Because the interface requires only Strings be returned instead of lists, my selection method for name/phone/email is inherently imperfect - it only finds the "top" element if there are multiple matches because there is no specification as to what the preference should be if there are two or more matches.
 Otherwise, I would have created additional fields such as "Home Phone", "Cell Phone", "Name One", "Name Two", etc. for each element.

 Also, I added an extra capability - not only can the command line tool accept raw text, it'll also read text from a file.
 This should allow it an easier time functioning with newline characters.